Gan-Tu/Udacity-Robotics/p1-search-and-sample-return/README.md

 ## Get the Code
 You can download this folder of code [here](https://tugan0329.bitbucket.io/downloads/udacity/robotics/search-and-sample-return/p1-search-and-sample-return.zip)

+## Watch the Autonomous Mode Video
+You can watch a demo run of Rover navigating the simulated environment and searching for rocks autonomously [here](https://youtu.be/IRTw2f-onKQ).

 ## Getting the Simulator

 Use the links below to get the simulator version that's appropriate for your operating system.